 Monthly Stock Advisor Recommended stocks

 After investing a total of $10,000 ($1,000 into each of the bi-weekly stock recommendations), my paper-traded portfolio is currently worth $9,626.89 (a loss of 3.73%).
 Meanwhile, the $10,000 invested into the VFINX are now worth $10,379.36 (a 3.79% gain).

 Remember that the results above do not take the cost of the subscription into account (this can run between $99 and $199 per year).
 So you would need to invest a sufficiently large amount into their stock picks to offset the cost of the newsletter, otherwise, your personal returns could vary significantly from the ones listed above.

-At this point, it is still too early to determine whether this newsletter will beat the stock market over the long run.
+At this point, it is still too early to determine whether the Motley Fool Stock Advisor’s stock recommendations will beat the market over the long run.
 Therefore, I am not officially rating this newsletter just yet.
 But I will be regularly updating this page so please make sure to sign up for our free newsletter to keep up with our latest reviews of personal finance books and financial products.

 - Motley Fool Stock Advisor Review (2019)